 What is a CADR rating

 Independent third party laboratories Air purifiers test purifiers for the AHAM’s “Verifide” Program.
-During testing the purifiers are bombarded with three common airborne contaminants; tobacco smoke, dust, and pollen.
-In a controlled environment the purifier is turned loose for a short period of time to remove these contaminants from the air.
+The test bombards purifiers with three common airborne contaminants; tobacco smoke, dust, and pollen.
+In a controlled environment, the purifier is turned loose for a short period of time to remove these contaminants from the air.
 After the test, qualified professionals measure the concentration of tobacco smoke, pollen, and dust and assign a CADR.
 In addition to the Clean Air Delivery Rate, the results of the test establish a recommended room size for the purifier.

 The test environment and procedure for measuring clean air delivery rate in air purifiers involves the following scientific controls aimed to reduce the impact of variables:

 - Room Size; the purifier is placed in a space that’s volume measures 1,008 cubic feet

 - Pollen Test Duration; The machine is exposed to pollen for 10 Minutes

 - Smoke and Fine Dust Test Duration: The machine operates for 20 minutes each

 To further reduce the impact of variables during the test; AHAM restricts particulate size using the following constraints:

 - Pollen will range in size from 5 microns to as high as 11 microns